cucac/truenas-influxdb-grafana/README.md

 Now you can access Grafana and customize your own TrueNAS dashboard.

-## Future impoving:
+## Future improving:
 I am still learning thru the process how to pull time series data from TrueNAS and display it with Grafana.
 A lot to learn.
-Hope this little readme file helps you to create your own meaningfull TrueNAS dashboard.
+Hope this little README.md file helps you to create your own meaningful TrueNAS dashboard.
 If you have questions please post it on my YouTube video comment section.